 A selection of highlights from the remarkable art collection of Eijk and Rose-Marie de Mol van Otterloo will be on display at the Mauritshuis

-in The Hague this autumn.
+in The Hague (The Netherlands) this autumn.
 The exhibition Made in Holland: Old Masters from a private collection in America features 44 masterpieces produced by Dutch masters during the Golden Age.
 Not only are these works of outstanding quality, their subject matter is often intriguing.
-The selection includes works by Rembrandt, Frans Hals, Paulus Potter, Jan Steen and Hendrick Avercamp.
+The selection includes works by Rembrandt, Frans Hals, Jacob van Ruisdael, Jan Steen and Hendrick Avercamp.
 One floor of the Mauritshuis will be transformed into the home of Van Otterloos for a period of three months.
 This will offer a unique opportunity to view these works, which are rarely exhibited in public.
-Made in Holland opens to the public on 4 November 2010 and will be on view until 30 January 2011 in The Hague.
+Made in Holland opens to the public on November 4, 2010 and will be on view until January 30, 2011 in The Hague.
 The Dutch showing of this exhibition has been made possible thanks to financial support from the Turing Foundation, NIBC and the Friends of the Mauritshuis.

 History of a Collection